Alexa Skills Kit Glossary

 Alexa Smart Home Skill API: See Smart Home Skill API.

 Alexa-enabled device: A device that provides access to the Alexa service.
-Examples include Amazon Echo, Amazon Echo Dot, Amazon Tap, Echo Show, and devices that use the Alexa Voice Service.
+Examples include Amazon Echo, Amazon Echo Dot, Amazon Tap, Echo Show, Fire TV Cube, and devices that use the Alexa Voice Service.

 Ask: One of the words a user can say to ask Alexa to invoke a particular custom skill.
 This is used in combination with the invocation name for the skill.
 For example: "Alexa, ask Astrology Daily for my horoscope."
 There are several phrases users can say to start a conversation with Alexa.
 See Understanding How Users Invoke Custom Skills.